demi1315/HTTP-Log-Analysis-Anomaly-Detection-using-Splunk-SIEM/docs/Misconfiguration_Analysis.md

-# ⚠️ Detection Gaps & Security Blind Spots – HTTP Log Analysis
+# ⚠️ Misconfiguration & Detection Gap Analysis – HTTP Log Monitoring

 ---

 ## 🔍 Overview

-This document analyzes **visibility gaps and detection weaknesses** identified during HTTP log analysis.
-The focus is not on missing data, but on **what could go unnoticed without proper detection logic**.
+This document analyzes **visibility gaps and detection weaknesses** observed during HTTP log analysis.
+The focus is not on missing data, but on what types of malicious or abnormal behavior could remain undetected without proper analysis and monitoring logic.

 ---

-## 🚫 Absence of Defined Traffic Baselines
+## 🚫 Lack of Defined Traffic Baselines

-Without an established baseline, abnormal behavior blends into normal traffic.
+Without established baselines for normal HTTP traffic, abnormal behavior is difficult to identify confidently.

-**Why this matters:**
-- Anomalies cannot be measured accurately
+**Impact**
+- Increased false negatives
+- Difficulty distinguishing abuse from legitimate spikes
-- SOC teams rely on intuition instead of data
+- Analyst reliance on intuition
-- Attackers can operate under the radar

 ---

-## 🚨 Lack of Behavioral Detection Rules
+## 🚨 Absence of Behavioral Detection Logic

-Repeated suspicious behaviors were observable but not automatically flagged.
+Repeated error patterns and high-frequency requests were observable but not automatically flagged.

-Examples include:
-- Excessive requests from a single IP
-- Repeated access to sensitive endpoints
-- High error response frequency

-**Impact:**
+**Impact**
-Reconnaissance and brute-force activity may go undetected.
+- Reconnaissance activity may go unnoticed
+- Brute-force attempts may blend into normal traffic

 ---

-## 🧱 No Rate-Limiting Indicators
+## 🧱 Limited Correlation Between Fields

-Traffic patterns suggested automation, but no thresholds were in place to highlight it.

-**Impact:**
-- Credential abuse may continue unchecked
-- Application resources may be stressed
+Analysis required manual correlation between:
+- Source IPs
+- Request methods
+- Status codes

+**Impact**
+- Slower investigations
+- Increased analyst workload

 ---

-## 👁️ Limited User Behavior Correlation

-Analysis showed limited correlation between:
-- Source IP
-- Request patterns
-- User-agent characteristics

-**Impact:**
-Difficult to distinguish malicious automation from legitimate users.

----

 ## 🔕 Missing Alert Context

-Even when suspicious behavior exists, lack of alerting context prevents prioritization.
+Even when anomalies exist, lack of alerting logic prevents prioritization.

-**Impact:**
-- Analyst fatigue
+**Impact**
 - Delayed response
-- Missed early indicators
+- Reduced SOC efficiency

 ---

 ## 🧠 Root Cause Summary

-Most gaps stemmed from:
+Most gaps stem from:
-- Lack of detection engineering
+- Absence of detection engineering
 - No defined thresholds
+- Lack of baseline awareness
 - Overreliance on manual searches
-- Absence of behavioral correlation

-These are **common SIEM maturity issues**, even in real organizations.
+These gaps are common in early-stage or immature SIEM deployments.